oplexz/neko-atsume-analysis/README.md

 ## Acknowledgments

-- Based on game data from Neko Atsume 2, V1.0.0 by Hit-Point Co.,Ltd. Thanks a lot for this cute cats game!!!
+- Based on game data from Neko Atsume 2, V1.0.0 by Hit-Point Co., Ltd. Thanks a lot for this cute cats game!!!
 - All the previous efforts!
 [1](https://www.reddit.com/r/nekoatsume/comments/blmtwo/neko_atsume_data_mining_spreadsheet_update_1130/), [2](https://www.reddit.com/r/nekoatsume/comments/fhwtb3/neko_atsume_datamining_webapp/), [3](https://www.reddit.com/r/nekoatsume/comments/1gb7qap/neko_atsume_2_datamining_thread/), [4](https://www.reddit.com/r/nekoatsume/comments/42cuc2/reverse_engineering_and_data_mining_neko_atsume/), [5](https://www.reddit.com/r/nekoatsume/comments/5q69v1/which_is_the_best_goodie_per_feed_goodie_analysis/) and more.

 ## High Level Overview

 ![](figs/flowchart.svg)

 ## Notes/Caveats

 - After computing the same cat interaction, I should still update the cat-on-cat charm value, but I didn't do that.
 - The same cat interaction implementation is wrong.
 It should give some approximation.
 It'd be nice if someone can pick it up!
 - I did not do Sapphire & Jeeves calculation as